 - 1. Name of resident; - 2.
 Reason for personal leave; - 3.
 Exact dates of expected personal leave; - 4.
-Number of weeks expected for personal leave; - 5.
-Number of clinical weeks worked or expected for each year of the individual's training - 6.
+Number of weeks of any previously used and ABPS approved personal leave; - 5.
+Number of clinical weeks worked and expected for each year of the resident's training; - 6.
 PSY level of training that personal leave will be taken.